H4HWV2011/msjarvis-public-docs/security/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the **GNU Affero General Public License v3.0 (AGPL‑3.0)**.

-All documentation contributions become part of the open‑source Ms. Jarvis ecosystem.
+All documentation contributions become part of the open‑source Ms. Allis ecosystem.

 ## Recognition